draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-08-23-blog-tour-someone-like-her.md

 For example, I'd have liked to have seen more about the effects of trauma (both in terms of immediate response to threatening situations, and long-term effects) on Ayesha and Kamil, as well as perhaps some of the people in Kamil's support group.

-Alongside out-and-out villain Raza and consistently awful Neelam, Ayesha and Kamil seem to encounter a disproportionate number of unpleasant, rude minor characters who have no opportunity to show any redeeming qualities or contrition.
+Alongside out-and-out villain Raza and consistently awful Neelam, Ayesha and Kamil seem to encounter a disproportionate number of unpleasant, rude minor characters, all but one of whom have no opportunity to show any redeeming qualities or contrition.

-An exception to this is Kamil's colleague Angela, although really, she ought to have been frogmarched to HR before the story even began!

 <cite>Someone Like Her</cite> is compulsive, fast-paced and emotive.